nghin/vacsf.org.test/pages/bible-study/Meditations/Grieve-Holy-Spirit.md

 This is where many of us are wrong concerning judgement.
 Dare we believe that judgement will never be applied to those who are in Christ no matter how imperfect they are?
 I venture to say that a huge majority of believers and handlers of Scriptures teach, and are taught, that there is a judgement reserved for them whether they're in Christ or not.
 And I believe if there is a judgement it's criteria is not based on fleshly works, but on the purity of their faith which is the true work of God (John 6:29).

-<p class="blockquote"> <sup>1</sup> There is therefore now <u>no condemnation</u> for those who are in Christ Jesus. <sup>2</sup> For the law of the life-giving Spirit in Christ Jesus has set you free from the law of sin and death. <sup>3</sup> For God achieved what the law could not do because it was weakened through the flesh.
-By sending his own Son in the likeness of sinful flesh and concerning sin, he condemned sin in the flesh, <sup>4</sup> so that the <u>righteous requirement of the law may be fulfilled in us</u>, who do not walk according to the flesh but according to the Spirit.
-(Romans 8:1-4)</p>
+> <sup>1</sup> There is therefore now <u>no condemnation</u> for those who are in Christ Jesus. <sup>2</sup> For the law of the life-giving Spirit in Christ Jesus has set you free from the law of sin and death. <sup>3</sup> For God achieved what the law could not do because it was weakened through the flesh.
+By sending his own Son in the likeness of sinful flesh and concerning sin, he condemned sin in the flesh, <sup>4</sup> so that the <u>righteous requirement of the law may be fulfilled in us</u>, who do not walk according to the flesh but according to the Spirit. <cite>Romans 8:1-4</cite>

 ### Conclusion